 Continuously, while downloading software make sure that you get your product from a reliable source and always use the Custom/Advanced installation mode instead of the Quick/Recommended configuration.
 Additionally, avoid visiting unsecured websites that look concerning to you and always perform regular software updates to avoid fake program upgrades.

-Below you will find step-by-step instructions on how to remove “Will damage your computer” virus from your macOS and clean web browsers from suspicious products.
+Below you will find step-by-step instructions on how to remove the virus from your macOS and clean web browsers from suspicious products.
 In case the PUP has inserted bogus extensions or add-ons into your browser apps, you need to refresh them too.

-To remove Will damage your computer.
-You should move it to the Trash, follow these steps:
+Getting rid of Will damage your computer.
+You should move it to the Trash.
+Follow these steps

 To eliminate potentially unwanted products from your macOS computer, complete these instructing steps: